-The combined cycle units would operate on natural gas and have ultra-low sulfur distillate (ULSD) fuel backup, with an onsite five-day storage capability.
-They would have advanced Dry Low nitrogen oxide (NOx) combustors for natural gas firing and water injection for NOx control on distillate (ULSD) fuel.
-A selective catalytic reduction system (SCR) and any other necessary emission controls would be included in the design.
+The combined-cycle unit would operate on natural gas and have ultra-low sulfur distillate (ULSD) fuel backup, with an on-site five-day storage capability.
+It would have advanced dry low-NO_X combustors for natural gas firing and water injection for NO_X control on distillate (ULSD) fuel.
+An SCR system and any other necessary emission controls would be included in the design.

-The final detailed design of the repowered plant may change from the high-level description provided herein due to the typical engineering progression as the repowering project moves from conceptual, through preliminary and subsequently detailed design.
-For example, the exact number and specific CT units to remain as part of the repowered station may evolve during the design process.
-These changes are an expected part of any design process, and do not materially impact the overall results of this Study.
+The final detailed design of the repowered plant may change from the high-level description provided herein due to the typical engineering progression as the repowering project moves from conceptual, through preliminary and subsequently to detailed design.
+These changes are an expected part of any design process and do not materially impact the overall results of this study.